marijaselakovic/JavaScriptIssuesStudy/README.md

 # JavaScriptIssuesStudy
 #Introduction

-This repository contains reproduced 98 Real-World JavaScript performance issues from 16 JavaScript projects and the jsexecutor, tool for reliable performance measurement.
-52 of all issues can be run only in browser environments, 28 in browser and node.js/io.js and 18 only in node.js/io.js environments.
+Understanding the performance problems that JavaScript developers face in practice is crucial to improve the performance of JavaScript programs.
+This repository contains 98 reproduced performance issues from 16 popular client-side and server-side JavaScript projects.
+It also contains jsexecutor, a tool for reliably measuring the performance of a JavaScript program.
+We make these issues available
+- to help developers to avoid common mistakes,
+- to help researchers develop performance-related tools and techniques that address relevant problems, and
+- to help developers of JavaScript engines to address prevalent bottleneck patterns.

 #Requirements
 We run all experiments on a machine with a dual-core 2.10GHz CPU and 16GB RAM.